huccct/shared/Aug10th-2025-Final/slides.md

 <!--
 开场 (Click 1 出现时)
 Let me start with the fundamental problem we're solving.
 Most people struggle to tell AI exactly what they want.
-Look at this communication gap here - you have a clear idea in your head, but there's this massive disconnect between your intention and what the AI actually delivers.
+Look at this communication gap here - you have a clear idea in your head, but there’s a big gap between what you want and what the AI gives you.

 问题分析 (Click 2 出现时)
 Why does this happen?
 Well, there are three main reasons.
 First, you know what you want but not how to ask for it.
 Second, you're missing all the specifics - what tone should it use?
 What format?
 What constraints?
-And third, it just becomes this endless cycle of trial and error until something finally works.
+And third, it just becomes this endless cycle of trial and error until something works.

 解决方案介绍 (Click 3 出现时)
 So our solution was to make this entire process visual.
-Think of it like building with LEGO blocks - instead of trying to describe everything in words, you simply drag and drop: Role plus Task plus Rules equals your perfect instruction.
+Think of it like building with LEGO blocks - instead of trying to describe everything in words, you just drag and drop to get the perfect prompt.

 优势说明 (Click 4 出现时)
-This gives you three key advantages: you can drag and drop blocks instead of writing from scratch, you see your instruction building up in real-time, and you can save successful combinations as templates for later use.
+This gives you three key advantages: you can drag and drop blocks instead of writing from empty, you see your instruction building up in real-time, and you can save successful combinations as templates for later use.

 差异化对比 (Click 5-6 出现时)
 But what makes ProHelen different from existing tools?
 Well, here's the key distinction - while others just give you a text box and say "figure it out yourself," we provide visual building blocks, instant previews, reusable templates, and step-by-step guidance.
-This isn't just another prompt tool - it's a complete visual instruction system.
+In short, ProHelen makes prompt creation easier, faster.
 -->

 ---